iman42/IF-Store/README.md

 This repo contains a bunch of services which, together, run the IF Store comic book website.

+## To run:

 **Prequisites:**
 - [Docker Compose](https://docs.docker.com/compose/install/), usually included in "Docker Desktop" for Windows and Mac, otherwise needs to be installed separately.

-## To run in production mode:

 From root directory of the repo, run:

 ```bash
 ./run prod
 ```

-This will run all the services in production-mode, and connect them to each other.
-To hit the frontend from the browser, visit [http://localhost:3000/](http://localhost:3000/).

-## To run in development mode:

-From root directory of the repo, run:
+or
 ```bash
 ./run dev
 ```

-This will run all the services in development-mode.
-See `README.md` file in individual services for details.
+This will run either development-mode, or prod-mode, in a docker container.
+The frontend service is accessible from a browser at http://localhost:3000.

 ## To configure editor: